The Mets’ Francisco Alvarez reacts on second base after his...

 “He’s locked in right now,” manager Carlos Mendoza said.
 “There’s rhythm, there’s conviction.
 He’s not missing much.”

-After collecting just six home runs in his first 85 games, Alvarez has five in his past nine.
+After collecting only six home runs in his first 85 games, Alvarez has five in his past nine.
 The latest came against Phillies lefthander Ranger Suarez in the second inning, a laser to left.

 What might look like an overnight change actually is the result of Alvarez’s months of work with hitting coaches Jeremy Barnes and Eric Chavez.
 The primary problem: His freakishly fast hips were too fast, opening too early, which threw his swing out of whack.
-Even for a player as strong as Alvarez, it’s hard to hit the ball far — or at all — when his body isn’t moving cohesively.
+Even for a player as strong as Alvarez, it’s hard to hit the ball far — or at all — when one’s body isn’t moving cohesively.

 Now that that he has figured it out, Alvarez’s power is back, creating a different dynamic in the bottom half — usually the bottom third — of the lineup for the Mets (86-69).